Daveiano/weewx-wdc/readme.md

 ### Installation

 1. [Download](https://github.com/Daveiano/weewx-wdc/releases) the latest version
+2. Create a new folder and unzip to that folder
-2. Install the extension: wee_extension --install=path/to/weewx-wdc-version-string.zip
+3. Install the extension: wee_extension --install=path/to/weewx-wdc
-3. Restart weewx: weewx restart
+4. Restart weewx: weewx restart

 For help, please have a look at the [official weewx documentation](https://weewx.com/docs/utilities.htm#wee_extension_utility).